 I took the ferry to Jeju Island since it was the most budget option available to me at the time.
-I don’t have an aversion to ferry rides, but it was a very bumpy ride, and frequently rough.
-If you are prone to seasickness, this is not the best option for you.
+I don’t have an aversion to ferry rides, but it was a very bumpy ride and frequently rough.
+If you are prone to seasickness, this is not your best option.

 - Mokpo Port (via Seaworld Express Ferry)